ricardojoserf/NativeBypassCredGuard/README.md

 # NativeBypassCredGuard

-NativeBypassCredGuard is a tool designed to bypass Credential Guard by patching WDigest.dll using only NTAPI functions (functions exported by ntdll.dll).
-It is available in two flavours: C# and C++.
+NativeBypassCredGuard is a tool designed to bypass Credential Guard by patching WDigest.dll using only NTAPI functions (functions exported by ntdll.dll), available in two flavours: C# and C++.

-It locates the pattern "39 ?? ?? ?? ??
+The tool locates the pattern "39 ?? ?? ?? ??
 00 8b ?? ?? ?? ??
 00" in the WDigest.dll file on disk (as explained in the first post in the Refences section, it is present in this file for all Windows versions), then calculates the memory addresses, and finally patches the value of two variables within WDigest.dll: *g_fParameter_UseLogonCredential* (to 1) and *g_IsCredGuardEnabled* (to 0).

-This forces plaintext credential storage in memory ensuring that from that point forward, user credentials are stored in cleartext whenever they log in and can be easily retrieved by dumping the LSASS process.
+This forces plaintext credential storage in memory, ensuring that from that point forward credentials are stored in cleartext whenever users log in, making it possible to retrieve them by dumping the LSASS process.

-Using only NTAPI functions, it is possible to remap the ntdll.dll library to bypass user-mode hooks and security mechanisms, which is an optional feature of the tool.
-If used, a clean ntdll.dll is obtained from a process created in debugged mode.

 The NTAPI functions used are: